annelo-msft/gists/lro/readme.md

 # System.ClientModel Long-Running Operations

 Cloud services use long-running operations to implement asynchronous HTTP operations.
-A client sends a request to the service to start an operation and then gets updates from the service until the operation completes and any computed outcome can be obtained.
+A client sends a request to the service to start an operation, gets updates from the service until the operation completes, and then retrieves any value computed by the operation.

 ## Requirements